Tanman310/archery-app/README.md

 At this stage, development is exploratory and design-driven.

 - Significant changes should be documented before implementation
-- Architectural or long-term decisions must be explicitly recorded
+- Architectural or long-term decisions should be made explicit and reviewable
 - Pull requests should clearly state assumptions and risks

 Contribution guidelines may be formalized later as the project matures.